nabhananwarr/TicTacToe/README.md

 * How to build and run the program
 * Step-by-step bullets
 ```
--Firstly, cd into the A3 folder,
+-Firstly, cd into the TicTacToe folder,
 -Next gradle clean if necessary, build and run using he following commands:
     >gradle build
     >gradle run
--Then, copy the line that is output from grade run.
+-Then, copy the line that is output from gradle run.
 It must be run on terminal.
  It should read:
-    >java -jar build/libs/A3.jar
+    >java -jar build/libs/TTT.jar
--You may also open it from build/libs/A3.jar using file explorer
+-You may also open it from build/libs/TTT.jar using file explorer

 -To run XO from the command line (using TextUI):
     >java -cp build/classes/java/main tictactoe.TextUI